DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Appendix

 The time embedding is calculated using a trainable Time2Vec module \citep{time2vec}.
 The time embedding allows the decoder to be time-aware; hence, possibly output different predictions for the same nodes/edges at different timestamps.

 For SSL pre-training, the predictor $p_{\phi}$ is a simple 2-layer MLP that maps node embeddings $\boldsymbol{H}$ to node representations $\boldsymbol{Z}$.

-\textbf{Distortion Pipeline}: Following static graph SSL methods such as \cite{bgrl}, we use edge dropout and edge feature dropout as distortions.
+\textbf{Distortion Pipeline}: We use the common edge dropout and edge feature dropout distortions.
 Both distortions are applied with dropout probability $p_d = 0.3$ which we have found to work best in a validation experiment exploring the values $p_d \in \{0.1, 0.15, 0.2, 0.3\}$.
 The edge feature dropout is applied on the temporal edge encodings introduced in Section \ref{sec:encoder_arch}, i.e., $z_p(t_{p})$ and $c_p(t_{p})$.
-More advanced temporal distortions could be explored such as time distortions or edge shuffling, but we leave those for future work.